pswens/ControlsAssessmentSpecifications/docs/source/Controls2.md

 -   M2 = Count of items in Input 1 that are mislabeled as unsupported
 -   M3 = Count of items in Input 1 that are mislabeled as supported
 -   M4 = Count of unsupported items
--   M5 = Count of items in Input 1 with that are no longer supported but exception documentation exists
+-   M5 = Count of items in Input 1 that are no longer supported but exception documentation exists
--   M6 = Count of items in Input 1 with that are no longer supported and exception documentation does not exist
+-   M6 = Count of items in Input 1 that are no longer supported and exception documentation does not exist
--   M7 = Timeframe in weeks of last update to the authorized software inventory
+-   M7 = Timeframe in weeks of the last update to the authorized software inventory

 ### Metrics